captbaritone/raven-for-redux/README.md

 _Ideally_ we could log the entire content of each action.
 If we could, we could perfectly replay the user's entire session to see what went wrong.

-However, the default implementation of this function returns `undefined`, which means no data is attached.
+If this option is omitted, no data is attached.
 This is because there are __a few gotchas__:

 * The data object must be "flat".
 In other words, each value of the object must be a string.
 The values may not be arrays or other objects.
 * Sentry limits the total size of your error report.
 If you send too much data,